 Why Did Lord Asriel Kill Roger?

 He is clearly not aware of the doors that already exist, one of which is used by Lord Boreal on a regular basis.
 If only the Magisterium had shared this information with Asriel, Roger would be alive!
-But neither the organization nor the man who stoically stands against them ever gave a thought to the well-being of any child, Roger or not.
-Anyway, Asriel wanted to open a door because he wants to travel beyond his world and study the origins of Dust.
-For this, he needed a child to sever, and he had actually asked one to be delivered to him.
+However, neither the organization nor the man who stoically stands against them ever gave a thought to the well-being of any child, Roger or not.
+Anyway, Asriel wanted to open a door because he wanted to travel beyond his world and study the origins of Dust.
+For this, he needed a child to serve, and he had actually asked for one to be delivered to him.
 It was the part of his research; a child was just another item he needed for his science project!

 Read More: Where Was His Dark Materials Filmed?